Statistical Tests

 These types of tests allow you to compare the location parameters of two populations, or to compare the distributions of two populations.

-A two-sample test to determine if the means of two populations are equal.
+A two-sample test to determine if the mean of a variable is the same between two populations.

 ../_images/2-sample-t.png